 Every compressed air system begins with a compressor — the source of air flow for all the downstream equipment and processes.
 The main parameters of any air compressor are capacity, pressure, horsepower, and duty cycle.
 It is important to remember that capacity does the work; pressure affects the rate at which work is done.
 Adjusting an air compressor's discharge pressure does not change the compressor's capacity — even though many people seem to believe it will.

-There are a number of basic air compressor designs — and variations of them — on the market today.
+Several basic air compressor designs — and variations of them — are on the market today.
 They all fall into two general categories: positive displacement and dynamic.
 Although the operating specifications for two different types of air compressors may be very similar on the surface, other installation and performance factors can make one design superior to the other in a real-world application.
 Let's review some of the basic designs and terminology.

 Power and efficiency